 Define the Program

-Almost everyone grows up being a democrat.
+Almost everyone in Minnesota grows up being a democrat.
 How could you not?
 For the past 30 years the democrats have had the media and the schools.
 Saturday morning cartoons are nothing but save the planet or nerds are great.
-The schools have been pumping the young brains of mush full of progressive principles for decades.
+For decades, the schools have been pumping the young brains with mush that is full of progressive principles.

-But something happens when people start working, pay taxes, have children, and see the woke agenda conflict with what their common sense tells them is true.
+But something happens when people start working, paying taxes, having children, and seeing the woke agenda conflict with what their common sense tells them is true.

 Getting these stories should be easy.
-Each time I give a presentation about I Used to Be a Democrat, I get half a dozen people come up with people they know who switched.
+Each time we give a presentation about I Used to Be a Democrat, we get half a dozen folks coming up with people they know who switched.
 So how do we get these stories.
-We need to engage a regional grassroots network of conservatives.
-Fortunately, that organization exists although it is very poor and powerless.
-It is called the BPOU.
-For the most part the GOP BPOUs consist of 20 to 40 retired people who get together monthly and complain about the democrats.
-They are generally unable to mobilize constituents or raise money.
+We need to engage a regional grassroots network of conservatives through our Community Action Teams.
+We’ll give them a program that is fun, easy, and is funded.

 Here are a few examples: